 - E-1.
 Bidders' Conference This represents an opportunity to provide information regarding the solicitation, application and multistep review process.
 Topics may include a discussion of the commodities, contractual services and community services to be procured; the online application system; special consideration areas; and other critical purchase or service delivery requirements.
 The conference may be held in the form of a publicly noticed meeting, a webinar or video.
 Opportunities to ask or submit questions will be made available whenever possible.
-All questions and answers including those requiring further research, shall be posted in a timely fashion on The Children's Trust's website electronic solicitation system.
+All questions and answers including those requiring further research, shall be posted in a timely fashion on The Children's Trust website.
 After the close of the bidders' conference, other than during the application training, only technical questions may be answered verbally while the Cone of Silence is in effect.
 All other inquiries will only be accepted in writing by the deadline identified in the solicitation. - E-2.
 Application Training This represents publicly noticed training sessions where Children's Trust staff will provide an overview of the application forms and instructions specific to the solicitation.
-Staff will answer application form-related questions related to the application process. submitted in writing on a Request to Speak form, whenever possible.
-All other questions must be submitted in writing through the electronic solicitation system.
+Staff will answer all application form-related questions submitted in writing on a Request to Speak form, whenever possible.
 All questions and answers including those requiring further research, shall be posted in a timely fashion on The Children's Trust website.
 After the close of the application training, only technical questions may be answered verbally while the Cone of Silence is in effect.
 All other inquiries will only be accepted in writing by the deadline identified in the solicitation. - E-3.
 Help Desk Technology Support This represents IT support or other contracted support for applicants that may require technical assistance accessing any portion of the online application, scanning documents or uploading attachments.
 Staff may only address technical questions during these sessions. - E-4.
 Publicly Posted Written Questions and Answers (Q&A) Opportunity for applicants to submit specific questions in writing to The Children's Trust regarding the substance of the solicitation and receive written answers from Children's Trust staff will be provided as specified in the solicitation.
-All questions and answers shall be publicly posted in a timely fashion on The Children's Trust's electronic solicitation system-website.
+All questions and answers shall be publicly posted in a timely fashion on The Children's Trust website.
 Questions must be submitted to The Children's Trust in writing by the deadline identified in the solicitation. - E-5.
 Solicitation addendum may be published if changes are made or additional information is added to the solicitation document or the online application.
-Addendum, if any, will be posted on The Children's Trust's websiteelectronic solicitation system.
+Addendum, if any, will be posted on The Children's Trust website.
 The Children's Trust shall send emails to all registered applicants to notify them when addendum are released and posted on the website.

-20032.
+2003.
 Formal Competitive Procurement Appeals Process